So what exactly is CGM??

 The other thing to avoid with curly hair is over using heat styling tools, like blowdrying, hair straighteners or curling tongs.
 The only heat you should be applying is a diffuser on the end of your hair dryer for occasional use.
 Air drying works just as well so don't stress too much if you don't have one!

 CGM was created by Lorraine Massey and is well famous for her techniques and opinions on not using shampoo.
-But its been adapted over time and people have usually worked out their own way of styling their hair.
+Some people over time have adapted the method to suit themselves.
 Theres really no wrong way if you are getting results you are happy with.
+However we want to be clear that the CGM is a specific way and does not allow for particular products in the method.

 No-poo; a no lathering shampoo/cleanser which wont strip any natural oils from the hair